freemealsaf/fmaf-cms/content/donate/index.md

 ## Betterworld

 You can donate with Betterworld below.
-They don't charge a processing fee like Paypal does.
+You cover the standard processing fee instead of Free Meals Appalachia foundation.

 {{< betterworld >}}

 ## Paypal

-If you prefer Paypal, you can click the button below.
+If you prefer Paypal, you can click the button below and optionally choose to cover the processing fee.

-{{< paypal >}}
+{{< paypalcustom >}}